Doctor Sleep (2019 film): Plot

-Dan Torrance, still traumatized from his family's 1980 ordeal at the Overlook Hotel, is guided by the ghost of Dick Hallorann to capture the ghosts of the Overlook in lockboxes.
-By 2011, he has become an alcoholic to suppress his shining.
-After moving to a New Hampshire town, he recovers through Alcoholics Anonymous set up by his new friend Billy Freeman and becomes a hospice orderly, where he uses his shining to comfort dying patients, who nickname him "Doctor Sleep".
-Meanwhile, the True Knot, a cult of psychics led by Rose the Hat, extend their lifespans by consuming "steam", a psychic essence released by torturing and killing those who have the shining.
+After his family's 1980 ordeal at the Overlook Hotel, the traumatized Danny Torrance is followed by its ghostly inhabitants seeking his "shine".
+The ghost of Dick Hallorann teaches him how to capture them in psychic "lockboxes".
+In 2011, Dan has become an alcoholic to suppress his abilities.
+After moving to New Hampshire, Dan recovers through Alcoholics Anonymous.
+Working as a hospice orderly, Dan uses the shining to comfort dying patients, earning the nickname "Doctor Sleep".
+A young girl named Abra Stone, whose shine is even greater than Dan's, telepathically reaches out to him, and the two form a psychic friendship.